Matekp97/GameStopPredictModel/README.md

-# AmericanExpressStudy
+# GameStopStudy

-I analyzed several datasets before choosing this one, but they all turned out to be white noise.
-Later I remembered what happened to Gamestop actions last month, so I decided to analyze the adjusted closure of the latter.
+I've decided to analyse and study the action of Gamestop after the big raise that happened in February 2021.
+M I remembered what happened to Gamestop actions last month, so I decided to analyze the adjusted closure of the latter.
 I consider a daily analysis and picked a whole year, as time window, to get enough data.